donmccurdy/input-tokenizer/README.md

 - - -

-Created by Don McCurdy.
+## Open Source License

 Open source under MIT License (see below).
 I'd love to hear about it if you find a cool use for my code.
 Thanks!

 - - -